Cultural Journalism

 Admission

-This programme runs in an intercultural classroom with students from study programmes in the Netherlands and from international exchange.
+This programme runs in an intercultural classroom with students from study programmes in the Netherlands and from international partner universities.
 It therefore has an intake procedure.

 Content

-Cultural Journalism is a challenging international programme at HU in Utrecht.
+Cultural Journalism is a challenging international programme at the Utrecht School of Journalism.
 Students from study programmes in the Netherlands will have the opportunity to join students from countries all over the world in our intercultural classroom.
-All courses are interlinked and part of the same integrated programme, they cannot be taken as stand-alone courses.
+Note that CuJo is an integrated programme, there are no stand-alone courses, everything is interlinked to train you to become a creative international reporter..

-Cultural Journalism is offered on bachelor level with honours level, through more complex assignments and personal achievements.
-Honours level is rewarded with 1-2 HU-honours stars.
+Cultural Journalism is offered on bachelor level with honours level options, through more complex assignments and personal achievements.
+Participation in honours is not mandatory.

 Learning objectives